 People engage in charitable giving for a variety of reasons.
 Some give regularly to their church or place of worship as part of religious tithing.
 Others are members of non-profit organizations and make annual tax-deductible membership contributions.
 Some give periodically when there is a disaster or tragedy and they want to help in a time of need.
 Others give as part of a tax-savings strategy to reduce their taxable income, while some make charitable gifts as part of legacy planning, such as to their college or university.

 Whatever your motivation for charitable giving, it is important to ensure you are doing it the best way possible.
 There are a variety of strategies to make your donations and some may benefit you more than others, as well as benefiting your charity of choice.
-Many charitable and non-profit organizations have representatives that can advise you on different planned giving options, as well as how each option may impact your taxes or estate plan.
+Many charitable and non-profit organizations have representatives that can advise you on different planned giving options, such as a charitable gift annuity, as well as how each option may impact your taxes or estate plan.
 Because tax laws change frequently, check with an accountant or tax advisor before making any charitable gift or donation for which you plan to claim a deduction.

 2017 Gifting Limits